Best AnyWho Alternatives to Try in 2026

 Best for: Visual relationship mapping that shows how people are connected to each other.

-Intelius is one of the oldest people search services still operating.
-What makes it unique is the spidery relationship graph that visually maps how people connect to each other, something no other tool on this list does well.
+Intelius is one of the oldest people-search services still operating, now past two decades and BBB accredited.
+What makes it stand out is the spidery relationship graph that visually maps how people connect, something no other tool on this list does as well.

 Beyond standard name and phone lookups, Intelius searches property records, criminal records, and educational history.
-You can track down people or review their professional background.
-The Premier Plus plan gives you unlimited monthly searches.
+The plans all offer unlimited reports, so it suits anyone running frequent searches rather than one-off checks.

-The interface feels dated compared to BeenVerified or TruthFinder.
-The upselling during the search process can be aggressive, showing you multiple “upgrade” prompts before delivering results.
+The interface feels dated next to BeenVerified or TruthFinder, and the upselling during a search can be aggressive, with several upgrade prompts before you see results.
 But the data quality is solid, especially for US-based searches.
+Note there’s no single-report option, and downloading a report adds a one-time $3.99 fee.

 Instant Checkmate

-Instant Checkmate has grown significantly since launching in 2010.
-The interface is clean and intuitive, you enter a name and get results within minutes.
-Reports cover criminal history, marriage records, asset details, sex offender registries, and contact information.
+Instant Checkmate has grown a lot since launching in 2010.
+The interface is clean and intuitive: enter a name and get results within minutes.
+Reports cover criminal history, marriage records, asset details, sex-offender registries, and contact information.

-All pricing plans offer unlimited reports, including the most comprehensive tier that covers bankruptcies and weapon permits.
-The $1 five-day trial lets you test background checks and reverse phone lookups before committing to a full subscription.
+All plans include unlimited reports, including the top tier that covers bankruptcies and weapon permits.
+The $1 five-day trial lets you test background checks and reverse phone lookups before committing.

 Best for: Detailed background research with advanced filtering by location, age range, and associated contacts.

 Radaris offers more data points per search than AnyWho.
-You get age, possible relatives, current and former phone numbers, address history spanning years, associated contacts, and more.
-The advanced filtering lets you narrow results by location and age, which helps when you’re searching for a common name.
+You get age, possible relatives, current and former phone numbers, multi-year address history, associated contacts, and more.
+The advanced filtering narrows results by location and age, which helps a lot when you’re chasing a common name.
+The core people-search engine is free to use, and you only pay if you want a detailed report.

 The platform integrates data from both public and private sources, cross-referencing results for better accuracy.
 Detailed profile pages unlock comprehensive insights beyond the basic search results.

-The downside: the free results are limited, and the paid reports can be expensive for one-off searches.
-The interface could use a modernization pass.
-But for depth of data and filtering capabilities, Radaris outperforms AnyWho significantly.
+The downside: free results are limited, one-off reports add up, and the interface could use a modernization pass.
+But for depth of data and filtering, Radaris clearly outperforms AnyWho.

 Whitepages